dipdup-io/dipdup/README.md

 $ dipdup -c src/demo_hic_et_nunc/dipdup.yml run
 ```

+Examples in this guide are simplified Hic Et Nunc demo.

 ### Write configuration file

 Create a new YAML file and adapt the following example to your needs: